 Criminals use a number of means to hide the origins of illicit funds.
 Here are the top five most common money laundering schemes in the crypto industry:

-To ensure that a crypto business isn’t a front for money laundering, it must have three essential procedures in place:
+To ensure that a crypto business isn’t a front for money laundering, it must have at least these three essential procedures in place:

 Now let’s delve into the most common indicators:

 Any transaction that seems unusual can be a sign of money laundering.
 For instance, if a client, who is much older than the average user of a platform, makes a surprisingly large transaction to an account that has no connection to them, it could be a sign that they are a money mule who transfers money for criminals.

 Another red flag is when customers transfer cryptocurrency to multiple addresses immediately, especially when these wallets have no relation to where the user lives and works or are located in high-risk jurisdictions.